 Two common aspects of the law that come into play regarding pedestrians and drivers are right-of-way and exercising care.
 Far too many pedestrians are seriously injured with broken bones, head trauma or even killed each year because they failed to abide by the simple rules of the road.
 Many devastating accidents can be avoided if people simply were to adhere to the traffic laws and pay attention to their surroundings.

-However, according to Texas Transportation Code (TTC) Sec.
+However, according to the Texas Transportation Code (TTC) Sec.
 552.005, drivers maintain the right-of-way when the pedestrian is crossing: